-Meaningful Tribal involvement is lacking in decision making related to public investments that support the planning and development of water infrastructure.
+Meaningful tribal involvement is lacking in decision making related to public investments that support the planning and development of water infrastructure.
 The active presence of Fernandeño Tataviam, Gabrielino Tongva, Gabrielino Kizh, and Ventureño Chumash Tribal Nations in the ULAR Watershed Area calls for the WC Team to engage Tribal governments, organizations, and communities across the region.
-WC's will connect with tribes and with tribal organizations and groups in the region such as the Fernandeño Tataviam Band of Mission Indians, Tataviam Land Conservancy, Tongva Taraxat Paxaavxa Conservancy, the Sacred Places Institute and others.
-Specifically, the WC team will continue to focus on tribal involvement with the SCWP and aligning SCWP resources with the project development and implementation efforts of the Fernandeño Tataviam Band of Mission Indians (FTBMI).
+The WC Team will continue to seek to engage with Tribal governments, organizations and groups in the region building upon and leveraging existing relationships with the Fernandeño Tataviam Band of Mission Indians, Tataviam Land Conservancy, Tongva Taraxat Paxaavxa Conservancy, the Sacred Places Institute and others.
+Specifically, the WC team will continue to focus on tribal involvement with the SCWP and aligning SCWP resources with the project development and implementation efforts of Native American Tribes.
+Through ongoing collaboration, watershed coordinators have gained a deeper understanding of the Fernandeño Tataviam Band of Mission Indians' (FTBMI) needs, strengths, priorities, and role within the ULAR watershed.

-The Fernandeño Tataviam Band of Mission Indians is a California Native American Tribe located within the northern Los Angeles County, California who's tribal ancestral territory spans most of the existing ULAR Watershed Boundaries (See Figure 1 on p.5).
+FTBMI is a California Native American Tribe located within the northern portion of Los Angeles County, California who's tribal ancestral territory spans most of the existing ULAR Watershed Boundaries (See Figure 1 on p.5).
 The ancestral homelands of the FTBMI include the four diverse territories of San Fernando, Simi, Santa Clarita, and Antelope Valleys.
 The FTBMI's traditional territory extends through the northern portion of Los Angeles County for approximately 2,000 square miles.
 Fernandeño Tataviam homelands transverse different biospheres from chaparral to high desert and forest, that include two lakes, two rivers and tributaries, as well as cultural and sacred sites.

-Unlike the southern portion of Los Angeles County with high density urban centers, much of the land development within northern Los Angeles County is relatively new development, which requires the Tribe to monitor potential destruction of cultural sites and impacts to habitat, water, air, and climate.
+Unlike the southern portion of Los Angeles County with high density urban centers, much of the land development within the northern portion of Los Angeles County is relatively new development, which requires the Tribe to monitor potential destruction of cultural sites and impacts to habitat, water, air, and climate.
 These lands and sites are constantly threatened by plans for development and encroachment.
 FTBMI actively engages in activities that protect environmental and cultural values of its traditional territory.
 Currently, the Tribe carries out these critically important activities through the Environmental Protection Division and other divisions within the Tribal Historic and Cultural Preservation Department.
 Under California law, the Tribe receives over 300 notices annually of impending land development with potential threats to environmental and cultural resources.
 For the last four decades, the Tribe has actively consulted with local governments on environmental protection under the California Environmental Quality Act (1970).
-Through Assembly Bill 52 (Gatto 2014), the Tribe consults on a government-to- government level with the County of Los Angeles and cities throughout the region to mitigate impacts to cultural resources by projects breaking ground within the San Fernando, Simi, Santa Clarita, and Antelope Valleys.
+Through Assembly Bill 52 (Gatto 2014), the Tribe consults on a government-to-government level with the County of Los Angeles and cities throughout the region to mitigate impacts to cultural resources by projects breaking ground within the San Fernando, Simi, Santa Clarita, and Antelope Valleys.